The third edition of the Next Gen ATP Finals featured the following innovations:

 - Player Coaching

 - Players and coaches can communicate at certain points in the match, providing additional content and entertainment value for broadcast.
 Coaches will not be allowed on-court.

 - Towel Rack

 - Players are instructed to use a towel rack at the back of the court to remove the onus on ball kids to handle towels.

 - 'Free Movement' Policy

 - A ‘free movement’ policy is applied to the crowd (except behind the baselines) throughout the tournament.
 The policy enables fans to move freely in and out of the stadium during matches, providing a relaxed fan-friendly atmosphere and ensuring fans are not restricted entry into the stadium at any time.

 - Video Review

-• At the 2018 Next Gen ATP Finals, for the first time in men’s professional tennis, video review was available to further analyse judgement calls from the chair umpire, including the following incidents: double bounces; foul shots, such as a double hit or a carry; touches – when the ball might skim a racquet or clothing; and invasion – when the player, or anything he's wearing or carrying, makes contact with the opponent's side of the court while the ball is in play.
+- Video review is available to further analyse judgement calls from the chair umpire, including the following incidents: double bounces; foul shots, such as a double hit or a carry; touches – when the ball might skim a racquet or clothing; and invasion – when the player, or anything he's wearing or carrying, makes contact with the opponent's side of the court while the ball is in play.
 Players were able to challenge any such calls.